Curriculum

 Our curriculum is shaped by our core values of belonging, ambition, respect, and kindness.
 While we teach all the requirements of the National Curriculum, we go further by focusing on the key skills and aspirations we want every child to develop during their time with us.

-These curriculum drivers guide everything we do, making learning meaningful and enriching every experience.
+These values guide everything we do, making learning meaningful and enriching every experience.
 They have been created with input from our pupils, staff, and the wider school community, ensuring they truly reflect what matters most to us.

 Alongside teaching the requirements of the national curriculum, key drivers have been identified.
 We have prioritised the key skills and aspirations we want our children to experience and develop during their time with us.
 We use these 'drivers' to underpin the learning and experiences we undertake in all areas of school life and to ensure our curriculum offer is enriched.